kenkehoe/AtmosphericPythonCourse/workflow/workflow.md

 </pre>

 Notice how the path is added to the end of the list.
 If there is a copy in one of the other paths it will use that version.

+So what does this mean?
+Well we can create a single locations to put our library module that contains functions that will be used by multiple projects.
+We can then set PYTHONPATH in our .bashrc or .bash_profile file to always point to that directory.
+Then no matter which project we are working on, the library functions are available to Python for import.
+And, since there is only one copy of the code in the libray area all our updates/fixes only need to be done once to be updated for all our projects.
+The general rule is copy/paste code as few times as possible.
+If you don't follow this rule you will spend hours trying to understand why.